 If the cancer is found in an early stage when spread is limited, curative surgery is preferred for its statistically high success rates.
-The majority of cases, however, involve advanced stage cancer where a complete cure is unlikely.
+The majority of cases, however, involve advanced-stage cancer where a cure is unlikely.
 In this case, doctors perform palliative treatments that make symptoms more bearable while improving the patient’s outlook.

 Doctors will look at the cancer’s histological type and extent of spreading before recommending surgery as a curative treatment option.
 If tumor growth is causing pain or undesirable symptoms, palliative surgery may be performed.

 In most cases, non-small cell lung cancers are removed through lobectomy.
 If the patient has poor lung function, however, doctors may remove only a small wedge of the lung via surgical resection.

 Surgery patients with non-small cell lung cancer can experience a 50-75 percent chance of relapse-free 5-year survival

 Small cell lung cancer spreads much more aggressively than non-small cell, making surgery an option only in a few special cases.
 Although surgical treatment for small cell is rare, studies have reported positive results for the small percentage of patients with very limited disease.